MrAnnix/MrAnnix.github.io/_posts/2019-04-02-hello-world-how-build-site-jekyll.md

 ## How to start?

-First of all you have to create an `index.html` in the root of your site folder.
+First of all you have to create an `index.html` and a `_config.yml` files in the root of your site folder.
 Now is when the thing starts to get more interesting.
 Jekyll uses [Liquid](https://shopify.github.io/liquid/ "Liquid"), a templating language writen also in Ruby.

 ### Liquid